Jaretzbalba/MoodMap/README.md

 # Mood Map

-Mood Map is an mental health focused app built to track your daily mood patterns to help map out a better life.
+Mood Map is a mental health-focused app built to track your daily mood patterns to help map out a better life.

-Users can log in to access their own personal profile containing their daily mood logs.
-Prompts to access their current mood and reflect on their current emotions will help users be more aware and present of their mental state in order to make positive progress.
+Users can log in to access their own personal profiles containing their daily mood logs.
+Prompts to assess their current mood and reflect on their current emotions will help users be more aware and present in their mental state in order to make positive progress.

 ## Screenshots